 While collecting the scrap metal is an imperative first step of this process, you would also have to establish a location where you would store these items.
 If you have an extensive collection, it is advisable to have a storage area to serve as an inventory.
 This is especially useful for restricting the frequency of trips you would have to collect or accumulate the scrap metal.
 Unused warehouses make for an ideal space for this purpose, and it is, in fact, used by businesses for this end.
 However, if you are acting on an individual level, it is recommended that you find an attic space or a spare garage of your residence, or you could even consider renting storage lockers.

 In this context, it is necessary to mention that you would have to determine a schedule for this activity at hand.
 This would definitively boost your productivity and efficiency levels of the recycling project.
-Keep aside two or three days in the week to collect the scrap metals, and then settle down upon a separate day in the week to drop off the collected scrap metals at the recycling center of your choice.
+Keep aside two or three days in the week to collect the scrap metals, and then settle down upon a separate day in the week to of your choice.

 Getting An Industrial Magnet

 If you are thinking about getting into the scrap metal business, you might consider investing in an industrial magnet to facilitate your job.
 You would have to keep in mind that although ferrous scrap metals are technically recyclable, they comprise steel or iron, which is not as valuable compared to non-ferrous scrap metal that consists of stainless steel, brass, aluminum, bronze, and such metals.